gridsum/DataflowEx/README-beta.md

 > **Note:** As shown, objects that carries event information should implement **IEventProvider** which allows *Record()* to get corresponding event information from the object.
 This is quite useful if you wish to include more information than just the type of the object in the statistics.

+//demo:

-> **Tip:** Although StatisticsRecorder allows you to access its data by a few indexers programatically, *DumpStatistics()* is the most convenient way to print out beautiful formatted overview gathered by StatisticsRecorder.
-Dump it to your log!
+> **Tip:** Although StatisticsRecorder allows you to access its data by indexers programatically, *DumpStatistics()* is the most convenient way to print out beautiful formatted overview gathered by StatisticsRecorder.

 To sum up, StatisticsRecorder is the aggregation engine in DataflowEx for reporting purpose.
-Feel free to extend it and enable richer statistics about your dataflow.
+Feel free to extend it and enrich your dataflow statistics.

+//todo: garbage collector

 Built-in Components
 -------------